OvyEvbodi/OvyEvbodi/README.md

 - 👋 Hi, I’m @OvyEvbodi
-- 👀 I’m interested in front-end web development
+- 👀 I’m interested in front-end web development and data analysis
-- 🌱 I’m currently learning javascript
+- 🌱 I write Python, Javascript and SQL
-- 💞️ I’m looking to collaborate on web design projects
+- 💞️ I’m looking to collaborate on web design and data analysis projects
 - 📫 How to reach me via email: evbodiovo@gmail.com

 <!---